fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

     $ python3 tester-eosio.py ../support/tests/VMTests/vmLogTest/
     $ python3 tester-eosio.py ../support/tests/VMTests/vmLogTest/log0_emptyMem.json

-The EOSIO tester will kill `nodeos` and wipe out `~/eosio-wallet/` and `~/.local/share/eosio/` folders at every test, check the details on the auxiliary script [start-eosio-clean.sh](tests/start-eosio-clean.sh).
+The EOSIO tester will kill `nodeos` and wipe out `~/eosio-wallet/` and `~/.local/share/eosio/` folders at every test (check the details on the auxiliary script [start-eosio-clean.sh](tests/start-eosio-clean.sh)).
 Therefore in order to run tests in parallel, one should instantiate multiple Docker containers.

 Important note: